-A child may be given an internal, then an external exclusion due to constant breaches of the behaviour policy.
+A child may be given a fixed term or permanent exclusion due to constant breaches of the behaviour policy.
 Children can only be excluded for a total of 45 days in any school year.
 Once they reach this limit, any further exclusions will mean the child will be permanently excluded.